Why do scrum teams estimate work in story points?

 Top-down versus bottom-up

-Lets imagine a project “New Payment GUI” will be estimated and that a similar project ‘New ordering GUI‘ took 1000 man-days.
+Lets consider that a project “New Payment GUI” will be estimated and that a similar project ‘New ordering GUI‘ took 1000 man-days.
 A top-down estimate for the new payment GUI project could be 1000 man-days.

 The risk with top-down estimations is that it can be difficult to find relevant historic data, and that subtle but important work in the new project is forgotten to be included in the estimation.
 You probably know projects yourself that surpassed their initial budget by more than 100% because the scope or complexity was underestimated.